yolo-sh/agent-container/README.md

 }
 ```

-The `Init` method will run a [shell script](https://github.com/yolo-sh/agent-container/blob/main/internal/grpcserver/init.sh) that will, among other things generate the `SSH` and `GPG` keys used in GitHub.
+The `Init` method will clone your repositories and run a [shell script](https://github.com/yolo-sh/agent-container/blob/main/internal/grpcserver/init.sh) that will, among other things, generate the `SSH` and `GPG` keys used in GitHub.

 **This method is idempotent**.